 Grading NYC’s 24,000 Restaurants: The Fine Print of the System

-All of the city’s restaurants are graded by one of the health department’s credentialed inspectors (there are currently about 100), each of whom must have a bachelor’s degree and 30 credit hours in natural sciences.
+All of the city’s restaurants are graded by one of the health department’s credentialed inspectors (there are currently 109), each of whom must have a bachelor’s degree and 30 credit hours in natural sciences.
 Once hired, they must complete a rigorous four-to-six-month training program that moves them from the classroom into the field, first shadowing senior inspectors and then being shadowed by those inspectors before going out on their own.

 Inspectors are assigned to restaurants by a computer with emphasis placed on not sending the same inspectors back to the same restaurants.
 “We make sure the inspector and restaurant don’t have an opportunity to establish a relationship,” Schiff says.
 “While it’s possible they may visit the same restaurant twice in their career, it’s rare.”